jeffery-zhang/huno/starter/content/hello.md

 +++
-title=Huno web Generator
-description=This is an example page author=Huno
+title=Huno static web Generator description=This is an example page author=Huno category=Huno
-category=Hello
 +++

 # Hello Huno

-- Huno is an static website generator
+- Huno is a static website generator
 - Huno can compile and render markdowns to htmls
 - Try 'huno build' command to generate htmls